The Ashes: England's Jacob Bethell on batting at No 3, how IPL made him a better player and 'nightmare' cricket schedule

 "Batting in matches is massive.
 You will never get the replication of that in the nets, there is not pressure there like there is in a game.

 "I do feel when I stop playing games that it takes me a little while to get back into game readiness.
-But I don't think the format matters as much.
-Not much changes in my technique.
+But I don't think the format matters as much as not much changes in my technique.
+It's games, games, games.

 "The shorter the game, the faster things happen and then when you do go into red-ball cricket you are in for longer periods - when it's not doing all the stuff it did in Melbourne!"